A Letter to Our Grandchildren about Peace, Courage, Love, Justice, Kindness and Loyalty

 I want to be ready to stand for PEACE, even if it is an unpopular idea, and to look for ways to LOVE everyone, even my enemies, as Jesus taught us.

 I want to have the COURAGE to use words that speak to powerful people (like Benjamin) when the time is right and the cause is JUST.
+It also took a lot of COURAGE for Christian and Anna to place Michael and Mary under their protection when the Paxton Boys were riding all through Lancaster County, intent on destroying every Indian life.

 I want to be KIND and LOYAL like Christian and Anna were to Michael and Mary.
 I want to love people of different cultures and races.